ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does research say about Mixed Tocopherols vs d-Alpha Tocopheryl Acetate?

-Published bioavailability research forms the basis for our formulary tier assignments.
-Vitamin E (as Mixed Tocopherols) is rated high (S1 — best tier) and classified as T1 Preferred; Vitamin E (as d-Alpha Tocopheryl Acetate) is rated good (S2) and classified as T3 Customer Choice.
-Our formulary citations are drawn from peer-reviewed absorption studies.
-These statements are based on structure/function research and have not been evaluated by the FDA.
+Published bioavailability research forms the basis for FormulaForge form classifications.
+Vitamin E (as Mixed Tocopherols) is rated high and classified as Preferred Form; Vitamin E (as d-Alpha Tocopheryl Acetate) is rated good and classified as Customer Choice.
+FormulaForge citations are drawn from peer-reviewed absorption studies.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Vitamin E?